-With Windows To Go, you can create a copy of Windows 8 on a USB drive then use it wherever you go.
-If you’re working from home or travelling, insert the USB drive in your Windows 7 or Windows 8 PC and you can open and use all the apps and files you need to get your work done.
-For more information, see Windows To Go: FAQ.
+With Windows To Go, you can create a copy of Windows 8 on a USB drive and then use it wherever you go.
+If you’re working from home or traveling, insert the USB drive in your Windows 7 or Windows 8 PC and you can open and use all the apps and files you need to get your work done.
+For more info, see Windows To Go: FAQ.

 A Windows To Go workspace consists of the Windows 8 operating system on a USB drive as well as all the files, folders, and apps that were copied over when the workspace was created.

 Shut down your Windows To Go workspace, remove the drive, and then start your PC.
 You shut down your workspace the same way you shut down your PC.
-For more information, see Shutting down (turning off), sleeping or hibernating
+For more info, see Shut down (turn off), sleep, or hibernate

 To help make sure that the Windows To Go workspace you create works as it should, we recommend only using devices that display the Designed for Windows